Rockets Injury Report Against The Mavericks

 The Houston Rockets are on the road to face off with the Dallas Mavericks on Wednesday evening, and for the game they have announced their injury report.

-Lucky for them, there is only one players on the entire injury report.
+Lucky for them, there is only one player on their entire injury report.

-The full report can be seen can be seen in the screenshot that is captured below from the NBA's official injury report.
+The full report for the Rockets against the Mavs can be seen can be seen in the screenshot that is captured below from the NBA's official injury report.

 The Rockets come into the game as the worst team in the entire NBA, which has them as the 15th seed in the Western Conference.